 How does one explain Brown v.
-Board of Education, Baker v.
+Board of Education, 25 Baker v.
 Carr, and Mapp v.
-Ohio?
-Contemporaneously, Alpheus Thomas Mason would have cited footnote four of Carolene Products,27 and the heightened duty of the Court to enforce the specifics of the Bill of Rights, to police access to the political process, and to protect discrete and insular minorities from laws disadvantaging them.
-Subsequently most law professors would have agreed.
-Writing for the Sunday Magazine, Lewis offered a profoundly different take.
+Ohio 26?
+Contemporaneously, Alpheus Thomas Mason would have cited footnote four of Carolene Products, 27 and the heightened duty of the Court to enforce the specifics of the Bill of Rights, to police access to the political process, and to protect discrete and insular minorities from laws disadvantaging them.
+28 Subsequently most law professors would have agreed.
+29 Writing for the Sunday Magazine, Lewis offered a profoundly different take.
 Acting against the third degree, against illegally seized evidence, the preventing of indigents from filing appeals, the Court was "reflecting a national moral sentiment" as the "national conscience [] is injured by any state's misbehavior."
 Lewis held similar views on segregation.
 "Once again no complicated motive need be sought.
 The Supreme Court was reflecting a national moral consensus on segregation-perhaps anticipating a feeling that had not yet fully taken shape."
 Legislative apportionment was also "a moral explosion waiting to be set off."
+Description of the court was reflecting a province of the court was also a moral explosion waiting to be set off."